coddingtonbear/jirafs/docs/source/commands.rst

 ------------------------

-Render the content of the field named ``field_name`` via your JIRA instance's Wiki Markup renderer.
+Render the content of the field named ``field_name`` via your Jira instance's Wiki Markup renderer.
 This is useful for helping you ensure that your wiki markup is correct.

 Note that you can also access subkeys in fields containing JSON by using